researchsoft/website/content/membership/30-table-costs.md

 - A higher-level commitment of support to ReSA
 - Public recognition of this commitment as an Sustaining Organisational Member of ReSA
 - Priority placement on ReSA website and other lists of members
-- Annual opportunity for 1:1 discussion with ReSA officers"""
+- Annual opportunity for 1:1 discussion with ReSA officers
+"""
+   align = "left"

   [[rows.values]]
     text = "US$5,000"